Rudd

 Like goldfish, rudd do not have any barbels around their mouth, a feature that tells them apart from koi.
 They can be distinguished from goldfish because they lack the stout spines on the front edge of the dorsal fin, and from orfe by the projections that occur at the bases of their pectoral and pelvis fins.
 Rudd can also be confused with perch, but perch have two dorsal fins, the first with several firm spines.
 Rudd are darker on their backs than on their bellies and have bronze highlights when the light catches their scales.
 Their fins are usually bright reddish orange.

-Juvenile rudd are carnivorous, but as adults their diet consists mainly of aquatic plants.
-A high-density rudd population ruined the trout fishery in Lake Parkinson, and rudd are likely to have a role in supressing regeneration of aquatic plants in turbid lakes.
-This suggests their introduction into new waters could be detrimental to fish and native plant communities, particularly where plant communities are limited.
+Juvenile rudd are planktivorous, but as adults their diet consists mainly of aquatic plants.
+As a herbivore, rudd are likely to have a role in supressing the regeneration of aquatic plants in lakes and hence in maintaining poor water quality.
+A high-density rudd population ruined the trout fishery in an Auckland lake becuse they outcompeted trout for anglers lures.
+This suggests their introduction into new waters could be detrimental to fish and native plant communities as well as to water quality.